Configuring the Integrations Component and Plugin

 <div id="boomi"></div>

-2. Initialize the plugin within your application.
-As shown, you can use a script tag or a separate .js file to do this.
+Initialize the plugin in your application.
+You can use a script tag or a separate

 <!doctype html>